-The Shout Nano 100 contains an internal 2000mAh LiPo battery, which can be charged through its USB-C port using the provided USB-A to USB-C Cable.
+The internal 2000mAh LiPo battery can be charged through SHOUT nano 100's USB-C port using the provided USB-A to USB-C cable.
 The device can be charged from the provided AC to DC wall adapter or from any USB port capable of outputting 500 mA.